Boulder Business Recovery Program

 Event organizers are strongly encouraged to use virtual electronic platforms and alternative activities less conducive to public gatherings.
 Operators should continue to monitor guidance from the State of Colorado and Boulder County on allowable attendance/capacity, safety considerations, etc. An administrative review application is necessary to demonstrate compliance with the city’s land use code.

-The HOP bus is currently being rerouted from Pearl Street onto Walnut Street between 15 th and 20 th streets through Feb.
-28, 2021 to provide a better customer experience for east end retail businesses and restaurants.
+The HOP bus is currently being rerouted from Pearl Street onto Walnut Street between 15 th and 20 th streets through the earlier of Oct.
+31, 2021 or the lifting of capacity restrictions to provide a better customer experience for east end retail businesses and restaurants.

 Programa de Recuperación de Empresas en Boulder